Mountain Goat Management Plan/Environmental Impact Statement (EIS)

 How will capture and release operations impact visitor access and recreation in the park and forests?

-Hurricane Hill Road, beyond the Hurricane Ridge Visitor Center parking lot, will be closed to all access during both operational periods.
-Hurricane Hill Road will remain open up to Picnic Area A on July 5 and July 6 during the setup of the staging area.
-The road will then be closed completely beyond the Hurricane Ridge Visitor Center from July 7 through 20 for mobilization, capture operations, and demobilization.
+Hurricane Hill Road, beyond the Hurricane Ridge Visitor Center parking lot, will be closed to all access during the operational periods.
+The closure will be in place beyond the Hurricane Ridge Visitor Center through August 9 for mobilization, capture operations, and demobilization.
 This closure includes the Hurricane Hill Trail, Little River Trail, and Wolf Creek Trail.